Zireael07/The-Veins-of-the-Earth-original/MODDING.md

-skill_... -> any bonuses the monster receives (not counting the bonuses from stats and/or feats) combat_natural -> the natural armor bonus minus the size bonus (the latter doesn't exist in VotE)
+skill_... -> any bonuses the monster receives (not counting the bonuses from stats and/or feats) combat_natural -> the natural armor bonus minus the size bonus (the latter doesn't exist in VotE) poison -> the name of the poison's entry in Combat.lua

+specialist_desc -> the top-level knowledge about the monster a character can have uncommon_desc -> uncommon knowledge about the monster a character can have common_desc -> common " base_desc -> base "
+Note that there's no need to repeat information from lower levels in higher levels.

 Spells
 Icon names for spells must match the spell's name exactly, otherwise they won't be displayed.